 1. Classical fade

 The main rule for choosing a hairstyle is as follows: If you are lost, choose the classics!
-In the classical fade hairstyle, the tapering starts about 3–4 inches above the hairline and the fading levels are about ½ inch thick.
+In the classical fade hairstyle, the tapering starts about 3–4 inches above the hairline and the fading levels are about a ½ inch thick.
 The hair is faded at the same length all around the head perimeter.

 2. Low fade

 The lower the fade is, the more respectable the hairstyle looks and the better it fits men of all occupations.
-The disadvantage of the low fade is more frequent touch ups.
+The disadvantage of the low fade is more frequent touch-ups.
 The top can be styled in many ways, depending on the person’s preference.
-Low fade is also often called a Taper Fade.
+The low fade is also often called a Taper Fade.
 However, there are some minor differences between the two.

 3. Taper fade

 Usually, this fade is a little higher than the low one.
 In many cases, taper fades are complimented by different hair designs at the shaved parts.
 The top styles also vary dramatically.
 The advantage of this fade is its popularity.
 Men always feel sure of themselves with a well-made taper fade.